-Our role is to work with the Head of Division, Associate Head (Education) and Associate Head (Researcher Development), Divisional Committees and faculties to support undergraduate and graduate studies.
+Our role is to work with the Head of Division, Associate Head (Education), Divisional Committees and faculties to support undergraduate and graduate studies.
 Our remit includes quality assurance related to undergraduate and graduate courses.
 Specific responsibilities and areas where we provide support include:

 Administration of on-course graduate students (PGTs and PGRs)